-Cultural literacy plays a key role across societies by helping us understand a sense of place in society.
+Cultural literacy plays a key role across societies, by helping us understand a sense of place in society.
 If you are culturally literate, you have a solid understanding of beliefs, customs, and values of another society.
 You are able to understand the differences and are able to communicate without bias, prejudice or judgment.

 One avenue of attaining cultural literacy is through literature.
-Reading historical records or novels by native authors may be one of the best ways to help you understand how other people express themselves.
+Reading historical records or novels by native authors, may be one of the best ways to help you understand how other people express themselves.
 Humor, diction, flow … all of these literary elements can help clue you in to how to connect with other cultures.

-Two books we highly recommend for putting culture into perspective are:
+Three books we highly recommend for putting culture into perspective are:

 If you have an inherent fear of people, you may isolate yourself and build walls of emotion.
-This leaves out the possibility of self expression, and that of expression to others.
+This omits the possibility of self expression, and that of expression to others.
 Your relationship to your partner, children, co-workers, relatives and friends are all possible outlets of expression.
 Here are a few ways to be more open with people.

-In an age of cramped necks from looking at our smartphones for an average of over 34 hours per week, take a break from the electronic world and ease into a conversation with a stranger.
+In an age of cramped necks, from looking at our smartphones for an average of over 34 hours per week, take a break from the electronic world and ease into a conversation with a stranger.
 Where are you from?
 What’s your story?
 We’re not alone in our curiosity for the world, and we benefit from friendly reminders of that.

 Express yourself and your story.
 Surrender to and remain with the joy of cultural expression.

 Some of us may have barriers in our lives that disable our ability to experience compassion or love toward ourselves.
 When we are able to love ourselves, we value our happiness and well-being.
 In these cases we are able to harness an unconditional support, caring and compassion for ourselves.
 Having self-love enables us to overcome difficult emotional situations, develop positive relationships, and improve our problem-solving skills.
-Without a barrier to self-love, we’re more able to recognize negative behaviors and habits in our lives which lead to negative thought patterns.
+Without a barrier to self-love, we’re better equipped to recognize negative behaviors and habits in our lives which lead to negative thought patterns.
 Fear of being vulnerable is lessened.